MichaelCurrin/jekyll-theme-quickstart/README.md

 ##### Notes

-- When doing a build, the Remote Theme plugin will download the theme for you both locally and on GH Pages, so you do **not** have to add your custom theme to the Gemfile.
-- You don't have to include the Jekyll part as the theme depends on Jekyll, but it allows more control.
-Especially if a theme supports both Jekyll 3 and 4 and you don't want to get Jekyll 4.
+- I recommend adding the `jekyll` part to lock to a certain version - especially if the theme allows 3 and 4 and so would upgrade you to 4.
-- Installing the theme from Gemfile is not to use the theme itself, but to get the theme's dependencies installed.
-This avoids an issue where Remote Theme plugin tells you that you don't have the theme's dependencies installed.
+- By adding the theme to your Gemfile, you install the theme and its dependencies - if you don't do this you will likely get errors on a local build.
+When the build is run, the remote theme plugin is used to get the theme, so the locally installed theme is not actually used, but its dependencies are.
 - By using a _group_ as above, the plugin will be enabled for you so you do not have to add it to `plugins` in your config.

 Continue to [Install project gems](#install-project-gems)